 By working together more closely and planning ahead, the EU and its Member States can make better use of existing resources, and enter more effective and credible international partnerships.

-The EUMSS is complemented with an Action Plan, a list of over 130 specific actions and a timeframe to drive the implementation of the EUMSS forward.
+The EUMSS is complemented with an Action Plan designed to drive the implementation of the EUMSS forward.
 All maritime security stakeholders in the EU – across sectors and borders – are called upon to participate directly in a cooperative setting.

 If you are involved in maritime security at EU or national level, there are many opportunities for you to get involved.
 Please ask your relevant authority about local and sectorial priorities.
 You can also find professional information in the EU Maritime Forum.